gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 * The ``-gnatX`` option, that you can pass to the compiler directly, will activate the curated subset of extensions.

-.. attention:: You can activate the extended set of extensions by using either the ``-gnatX0`` command line flag, or the pragma ``Extensions_Allowed`` with ``All_Extensions`` as an argument.
+.. attention:: You can activate the experimental set of extensions in addition by using either the ``-gnatX0`` command line flag, or the pragma ``Extensions_Allowed`` with ``All_Extensions`` as an argument.
 However, it is not recommended you use this subset for serious projects; it is only meant as a technology preview